-On 12 May, the Government announces that the CJRS will be extended until the end of October; however, it is also announced that the Government contributions will decrease month-on-month from August.
+On 12 May, the CJRS is extended until the end of October; however, it is also announced that government contributions will decrease month-on-month from August.
 Finally, it is confirmed that companies will be unable to furlough an employee for the first time beyond 10 June.

 Flexible furloughing is introduced from the start of July.
 Furloughed employees are allowed to return to work on a part-time basis; however, employers become responsible for paying the entirety of an employee's wage for the hours they work.
-The Government contribution remains at 80% for all unworked hours.
+Government contributions remain at 80% for all unworked hours.

 Employers are required to begin paying NI and pension contributions for furloughed employees.
-The Government continues to pay 80% of a furloughed employee's wage.
+Businesses continue to receive 80% of a furloughed employee's wage from government contributions.

-The Government's wage contribution is reduced to 70% and employers have to pay 10% of their furloughed employees' wage to meet the minimum 80% mark.
+Government wage contributions reduce to 70% and employers have to pay 10% of their furloughed employees' wage to meet the minimum 80% mark.

 The wage contribution is reduced again, this time to 60%.
 Employers must now contribute a minimum of 20% of furloughed employees' wages.

 On 31 October, the day the CJRS was due to end, Prime Minister Boris Johnson announces that it will be extended until December.
 Government contribution returns to 80% (capped at £2,500 per month); however, employers remain responsible for NI and pension contributions.
 It is also announced that employees, for the first time since mid-June, can be furloughed for the first time.